jbfavre/python-vertica/README.md

 [![PyPI version](https://badge.fury.io/py/vertica-python.png)](http://badge.fury.io/py/vertica-python)

-Starting with v0.2.0 python_vertica interface is more consistent with dbapi.
-One big thing missing is server side cursors/streaming.
-The old interface is deprecated, but should still be supported.
+0.4.x breaks some of the older query interfaces (row_handler callback, and connection.query).
+It replaces the row_handler callback with an iterate() method.
+Please see examples below

+If you are on 0.4.0 - 0.4.3, please upgrade to 0.4.5 as there are various bug fixes

 vertica-python is a native Python adapter for the Vertica (http://www.vertica.com) database.

-This package is a Python port of the excellent Vertica Ruby gem (https://github.com/sprsquish/vertica).

-vertica-python is currently in a alpha stage; it has been tested for functionality, but does not have a test suite.
-Please use with caution, and feel free to submit issues and/or pull requests.
+vertica-python is currently in beta stage; it has been tested for functionality and has a very basic test suite.
+Please use with caution, and feel free to submit issues and/or pull requests (after running the unit tests).

-vertica-python has been tested with Vertica 6.1.2/7.0.0 and Python 2.6/2.7.
-Please let me know if it's working on other versions.
+vertica-python has been tested with Vertica 6.1.2/7.0.0+ and Python 2.6/2.7.

 ## Installation